Multimodality as Supervision:

 We consider 3 spaces.
 We pre-train a model in each space, and evaluate it in all 3 space.
 As can be seen in the figure below, performance is highest along the diagonal—where pre-training and evaluation occur within the same space—showing the value of test-space specialization.

-III.
+II.
 Specialization-Generalization Tradeoff

 We observed that the best performance on a given test space is achieved when pre-trained on the same space.
 However, we would expect this specialized model to not generalize well to new houses.
 Can we keep (or improve) this specialization performance while gaining generalization capabilities by adding more houses during pre-training in addition to the test house?